RBD: 2020: Social networks, streaming relaunch and Ser O Parecer Virtual Concert

-After years with the music of RBD out of online streaming platforms (after Universal Music bought EMI), in August 2020 the former members announced on their social media that their six studio albums and the Brazilian versions would be available in all streaming services on September 3, 2020.
+After years with the music of RBD out of online streaming platforms (after Universal Music bought EMI), in August 2020 the former members announced on their social media that their six studio albums and the Brazilian versions would be available in all streaming services on 3 September 2020.
 It was also announced that the albums will be available in stores.

-To celebrate the launch of their music on streaming, the group announced a virtual show that took place on December 26 and reunited 4 of the original members: Anahí, Maite Perroni, Christian Chavez and Christopher von Uckermann.
+To celebrate the launch of their music on streaming, the group announced a virtual show that took place on 26 December and reunited 4 of the original members: Anahí, Maite Perroni, Christian Chávez and Christopher von Uckermann.
 Alfonso Herrera and Dulce Maria did not take part in the reunion, with the latter confirming that she couldn't join because of her pregnancy.

 A week of snippets on the band's Instagram account teasing a new song followed soon after.
-On Tuesday, November 17 "Siempre He Estado Aquí" was released simultaneously in all streaming platforms.
+On Tuesday, 17 November "Siempre He Estado Aquí" was released simultaneously in all streaming platforms.
 The group created a TikTok challenge for the song.
-An animated music video was released on December 3 on the group's YouTube channel.
+An animated music video was released on 3 December on the group's YouTube channel.